 Professional Development Schools (PDS) create a partnership between your school and the University.
 A Professor-In-Residence (PIR) is on-site once a week providing in class support whether by modeling lessons, co-teaching or leading lunch and learns.
 These relationships promote a professional learning community, collaborative learning and insightful teaching practices to continuously improve student achievement.

-- Encourages thoughtful inquiry about teaching and learning which fosters a reflective teaching process that promotes student achievement.
+Reflective Practice: PDSs often encourage thoughtful inquiry into teaching and learning, which fosters a reflective teaching process.

 For additional information on Professional Development Schools

 Director of Professional Development and